 Want to try a new and exciting marinade for pork tenderloin?
 This easy Cuban Mojo Marinade For Pork Tenderloin will be a fun, new way to add lots of flavor to your dinner table.
 This delicious recipe is from a new cookbook called, CHEF RONALDO’S SABORES DE CUBA.
 I was given permission to share the recipe with you here.
 Food, family and health intertwine throughout Chef Ronaldo‘s bilingual cookbook sharing new Cuban cuisine.
 The focus is phenomenal food with the added benefit of being healthy too!
-In fact, are recipes are Diabetes-Friendly Traditional and Nuevo Cubano Cuisine.
-(Affiliate link below.)
+In fact, their recipes are Diabetes-Friendly Traditional and Nuevo Cubano Cuisine.
 You will love this Cuban mojo marinated pork recipe bursting with flavor.
+The secret is in the marinade.
+This blog post provides a step-by-step guide to creating the perfect mojo marinade that will make your taste buds sing!

 Here I have reprinted with permission, the Mojo-Marinated Pork Tenderloin Recipe (Pernil) from “Chef Ronaldo’s Sabores de Cuba”, p.
 48: